tckmn/tockman/pre/blog/gizmos-boardgame.md

 but isn't about linguistics!)

 Anyway,
-that accounts for twelve of the sixteen allowed cards.
+that accounts for eleven of the sixteen allowed cards.
-What about the remaining four?
+What about the remaining three?
 Well,
 none of the other tier 1s or tier 2s have any interactions with score at all other than how much the card itself is worth, and the most expensive tier 2s are worth 3 points.
-So we just build any four of those.
+So we just build any three of those.
 At least one of them has to be a marble capacity upgrade, so that we can afford the 7-cost rainbow cards, but there are 3-point capacity upgrades,